Fitoussi/geo-my-wp/readme.txt

 Why limit yourself to a specific theme?
 Being a shortcode based plugin, GEO my WP has no limits and you can use it with any WordPress theme.

 = Developer Friendly =
-Yes, GEO my WP is already a powerfull plugin out of the box.
+Yes, GEO my WP is already a powerful plugin out of the box.
 However, together with its many action hooks and filters, the options are limitless.

 == Installation ==